How to Build the Ultimate Raspberry Pi Retro Gaming Console

 - Raspberry Pi Zero/Zero W: Retro gaming handheld console

-- Raspberry Pi 3/3 B+: For more powerful emulation of N64, PSP, and Dreamcast titles
+- Raspberry Pi 4: For more powerful emulation of N64, PSP, and Dreamcast titles

 Choosing a Raspberry Pi Retro Gaming OS

 There are tons of Raspberry Pi retro gaming OS options to pick from.
 RetroPie is arguably the most common.
-It's a Linux-based retro gaming distro which boasts tons of emulators, from the Apple II and Atari 2600 to N64, Dreamcast, and PSP.
-In addition to its gaming capabilities, RetroPie functions for home theatre PC (HTPC) use with the Kodi media center built in.
+It's a Linux-based retro gaming distro that boasts tons of emulators, from the Apple II and Atari 2600 to N64, Dreamcast, and PSP.
+In addition to its gaming capabilities, RetroPie functions for home theatre PC (HTPC) use with the Kodi media center built-in.

 Similarly, Recalbox is a Linux-based distribution.
 It's virtually identical to RetroPie, but maintains a more intuitive and beginner-friendly installation and configuration.
 For example, you don't even need to mount the image on a microSD, merely drag and drop a folder of files.
 Post-installation set up if incredibly simple.
 But this comes at the expense of customization.
 Unlike RetroPie, Recalbox lacks certain shaders which enhance the experience.
 Nevertheless, the inclusion of Kodi makes this a versatile option for Raspberry Pi beginners.

 Whereas RetroPie and Recalbox provide a similar interface and are based on EmulationStation, Lakka uses RetroArch and a user interface (UI) similar to that of the PlayStation 3's XrossMediaBar.
 It's the more customizable than RetroPie, though its sheer number of options and settings may be overwhelming.